 According to Lee Dickson (Clapton’s guitar tech since 1979), the guitar was assembled using a 1956 body and a 1957 neck.
-[Eric Clapton’s “Blackie” by Willie G. Moseley – VintageGuitar] The pickups were taken from a third guitar, but unfortunately, we haven’t been able to find any reliable source stating which exact pickups were used.
-Based on the info from the Christie’s, all parts originated from the Stratocasters made in 1956 and 1957, which we assume also includes the pickups.
+[Eric Clapton’s “Blackie” by Willie G. Moseley – VintageGuitar] The pickups were taken from a third guitar, but unfortunately, there doesn’t seem to be any reliable source stating which exact pickups were used.
+Based on the info from the Christie’s, all parts originated from the Stratocasters made in 1956 and 1957, which probably also includes the pickups.

 Perhaps an interesting detail to mention in regard to this is that sets of pickups based on the Blackie sold nowadays – for example, the Mojotone “Lee Dickson Black-E” Strat Pickup Set (designed by Lee Dickson), have really low output.
 The Dickson’s set measures 5.53k resistance in the neck and 5.68k in the middle and the bridge pickup, which is lower than what was the norm on the 50s era pickups.
 [1954 to 1967 Fender Stratocaster Pickup Specs – GuitarHQ]

-So just in case you’re reading this in order to figure out which pickups to install in your guitar so that it would sound closer to Clapton’s Blackie in the 70s and the 80s, mainly focus on low DC Resistance sets with Alnico V magnets.
+So just in case, if you’re reading this in order to figure out which pickups to install in your guitar so that it would sound closer to Clapton’s Blackie in the 70s and the 80s, mainly focus on low DC Resistance sets with Alnico V magnets.
 Fender’s 57/62 Pickup Set is perhaps the closest you’ll find if you’re looking to stay all-Fender, as it measures 5.6k across all three pickups.
-The best option overall would obviously be Lee Dickson’s set mentioned previously, which is priced somewhat higher but it is, in fact, the best one out there.
+The best option overall would obviously be Lee Dickson’s set mentioned previously, which is priced somewhat higher but it is, in fact, the best one out there for this purpose.

 Blackie becomes the Main Axe

 Blackie served as both the main recording and the main stage guitar.
-It was featured extensively on the 1974 album 461 Ocean Boulevard, (as quoted previously, this was his guitar of choice for the return to recording), as well on the There’s One in Every Crowd that followed shortly after.
+It was featured extensively on the 1974 album 461 Ocean Boulevard, as well on the There’s One in Every Crowd that followed shortly after.